WORKERS INJURY COMPENSATION LAWYERS

 For a start, you get compensation for wage loss in an entirely different way.
 This means that you may recover the full wage losses of the past and future predicted wage loss to likely retirement age because of the effects of your injury.
 You are also likely to receive payment for pain & suffering beyond any lump sum payment offered as part of your workers compensation claim.

 In essence, a workers compensation claim pays you for some of your losses “in arrears” or as they happen.
 A work damages claim does that and more.
 PLUS, a work damages claim pays for predicted future losses for a work disability including wages, pain & suffering and treatment expenses.

-Please contact us to discuss your work injury claim.
+Please contact us to discuss your workers comp injury claim.
+We are experts in injury law.
 We are available for home visits in Brisbane, Ipswich, Gold Coast, Sunshine Coast and out to Toowoomba.
-We practice in QLD, NT and northern NSW.
+Our practice include Queensland and northern NSW.